-- Università Cattolica del Sacro Cuore, Milano, ECGI. - Università Cattolica del Sacro Cuore, Milano. - Consob, Divisione Studi.
+- \ Università Cattolica del Sacro Cuore, Milan, ECGI. - \\ Università Cattolica del Sacro Cuore, Milan. - \\\ Consob, Research Department.

 We wish to thank Magda Bianco, Nadia Linciano e Giovanni Siciliano for very helpful comments on a previous draft, though the responsibility for any mistakes and for the opinions expressed remains our own.
+We also thank Federica Apruzzese and Eugenia Della Libera for their excellent research assistantship.
 The ideas and positions in the paper are personal views of the authors and cannot be attributable to Consob.